paij0se/pai-scrap/README.md

 <h1>want to run it locally?</h1>

-- compile the scrapper with `cargo run`
+first compile the scrapper with `cargo run`

-- then move the bin file that is on `/target/debug/multithreading ` to the main directory
+then move the bin file that is on `/target/debug/multithreading `  to the main directory

-- and finally run `npm run dev`
+and finally run `npm run dev`

 </div>